hindahhmed/Communications-Lab/README.md

 # PLANNING

 While I had created a wireframe for website, it did not involve any interactive elements.
+I had decided not to follow my wireframe layout and create something interactive instead.